georgeanastasiadis/customer-churn-analysis/README.md

 ## Feature Selection

 Since I had 44 features to train the models I performed a feature selection algorithm.
-The methods I compared in order to pick the most suitable one were the following:
+The methods I compared in order to pick the most suitable ones were the following:
 - Principal Component Analysis
 - Recursive Feature Elimination